 Mark emails as spam

 If enough of us mark these messages as spam, I am convinced that we can put a dent in this problem.
-The best part... this is action that all of us, association staff, the novi team, and even your members, can take.
+The best part... this is an action that all of us, association staff, the Novi team, and even your members, can take.

-Perhaps the fastest way to protect your member data is to lock your member directory down to only logged in members.
-For many associations, a freely available member directory is considered an important member benefit for the members listed, so ultimately this is a business decision that might not be practical.
+Perhaps the fastest way to protect your member data is to lock your member directory down.
+For many associations, a freely available member directory is considered an important member benefit for the members listed in the directory, so locking the entire directory down to members-only is a business decision that might not be practical.
+However, you can also choose to show contact info to the public or not, still highlighting the records without providing their information to those without access.

 For those of you who decide that the benefits of an open directory outweigh the risks, we have put in place our own layer of protection from bots.
 This article explains how we use reCAPTCHA to force anonymous website visitors to prove that they're human prior to showing them a member's email address.
 Keep in mind that this does not stop real people from harvesting your data.